When you think of a home improvement, you most likely think of remodeling your kitchen or your living room.

 What kind of paint to use on natural stone tiles?

-If you have natural stones tiles in your bathroom, acrylic latex paint (that’s formulated for interior masonry) will work well.
+If you have natural stone tiles in your bathroom, acrylic latex paint (that’s formulated for interior masonry) will work well.

 But for ceramic, porcelain, and unglazed quarry tile, mildew-proof latex or epoxy paint will be more useful.